henrikau/net_chan/README.md

 make mrpd
 ```

-Before running net_chan, the daemon must be started and attached to the
-network that supports MRP.
-It will then listen on a localhost port
+Once started, the dameon will then listen on a localhost port
 awaiting clients to connect before sending the required SRP messages to
 the network.